 From calendar view, you can easily look back at past 1:1 events to recap, access notes and use as a reference point for future conversations on performance.

-Note: When you're creating a new 1:1 schedule and you're logged with your Microsoft Account - Frankli will connect to your Outlook calendar to get the latest information about your and the participants availability.
+Note: When you're creating a new 1:1 schedule and you're logged with your Microsoft / Google Account - Frankli will connect to your Outlook / Google calendar to get the latest information about your and the participants availability.
 This will make picking the best time for the meeting easier.

 The emphasis here is really on creating a collaborative rolling agenda for you and your direct reports.